What’s in Season – March Produce and Recipes

 View Recipe

-Spinach – This March in-season produce can be used in virtually any dish, alongside other leafy greens like watercress and mustard greens.
-Great for salad season, sautéed with garlic, added to ravioli pasta, and more!
+Spinach can be used in virtually any dish, alongside other leafy greens like watercress and mustard greens.
+It’s great for salad season—make this refreshing strawberry spinach salad.
+You can also enjoy sautéed spinach with garlic, creamed spinach recipe, or ravioli and spinach pasta!
+I love adding it to these Lebanese spinach pies.

 A serving of sautéed spinach